skanehira/ramparts/README.md

 1. **Discovering Capabilities**: Scans all MCP endpoints to identify available tools, resources, and prompts
 2. **Static Analysis**: Performs yara-based checks for common vulnerabilities
+3. **Cross-Origin Analysis**: Detects when tools span multiple domains, which could enable context hijacking or injection attacks
-3. **LLM-Powered Analysis**: Uses AI models to detect sophisticated security issues
+4. **LLM-Powered Analysis**: Uses AI models to detect sophisticated security issues
-4. **Risk Assessment**: Categorizes findings by severity and provides actionable recommendations
+5. **Risk Assessment**: Categorizes findings by severity and provides actionable recommendations

+### Cross-Origin Escalation Detection

+Ramparts includes specialized detection for **Cross-Origin Escalation** attacks, which occur when MCP tools access resources across multiple domains.
+This creates opportunities for:

+- **Context Hijacking**: One domain injecting malicious content that affects tools on other domains
+- **Domain Contamination**: Tools from untrusted domains mixing with trusted ones
+- **Mixed Security Schemes**: HTTP and HTTPS tools creating security vulnerabilities

+The scanner performs comprehensive URL analysis across all tools and resources to:
+- Extract and normalize domains from tool parameters, schemas, and metadata
+- Identify cross-domain contamination patterns
+- Flag outlier tools using different domains than the majority
+- Detect mixed HTTP/HTTPS schemes that could compromise security

 ## Who Ramparts is For